 Established in 2001 in Alexandria, VA, the National Association of Free & Charitable Clinics (NAFC) is a grassroots organization.
 It has pooled together medical providers and organizers working to ensure that those who are underinsured, uninsured, or identified as working poor could receive local health care at an affordable price.

 The larger goal of NAFC is to advocate for quality health care for all who do not otherwise have access to it.
-This encompasses all forms of medical service and includes the provision for cheap false teeth for those who qualify for them.
+This encompasses all forms of medical service and includes the provision of cheap false teeth for those who qualify for them.

 Dental Discount Plans